-We open this episode of MLW Fusion with a recap of the incident that went down between Daga and Low-Ki.
+We open episode 31 of MLW Fusion with a recap of the incident that went down between Daga and Low-Ki.
 At episode 30 Low-Ki ripped Daga’s cauliflower ear, which caused an enormous amount of bleeding.
 The distraction this provided also allowed Low-Ki to hit the double foot stomp and pick up the victory.
 Next, we see Konnan entering the building for the night, only to be confronted by Promociones Dorado.
 Low-Ki, Salina de la Renta and Ricky Martinez appear in front of the legend.
 Low-Ki insults and then finally challenges Konnan to a one-on-one match.
 Konnan said no, but that if he (Low-Ki) kept running his mouth, he might end up saying yes.

 Next is a promo from “Filthy” Tom Lawlor as he prepares for the Chicago Street Fight with Sami Callihan.
 We then go to the ring as Ricky Martinez, presented by Salina de la Renta is ready for action.
 Returning to commentary this week is Rich Bocchini, joining Tony Schiavone.
 Martinez’s opponent is Doctor Rex Bacchus.
 Martinez does don a protective face mask prior to the opening bell.
 This is to protect his previously broken nose, which was cleared by the MLW doctor.
 The match starts off with the face mask, as Martinez headbutts Bacchus in the shoulder.
 Martinez dominates the opening minutes before Bacchus attempts a comeback.
 He is able to get some licks in; however, the match would belong to Ricky Martinez.
 He picked up the victory with a modified piledriver.